heisenberglit/AirdropSol/README.md

 - A results folder would be created which contains the response.json which have all the failed and success tx with signature.

-  Contents of response.json file for Success :
+  Contents of response.json file :
    ```json

    [{